 Be aware that if you change a port assignment this assignment is not reset upon boot up.
-If the MIB/RS232 board is removed and replaced with a different type of board the settings are deleted.
-If the MIB/RS232 board is then refitted, you must reconfigure the MIB/RS232 port.
-The configuration of MIB/RS232 is not cloned between services.
+If the MIB board is removed and replaced with a different type of board the settings are deleted.
+If the MIB board is then refitted, you must reconfigure the MIB port.
+The configuration of MIB is not cloned between monitors.